Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Data Application

-We have estimated the surrogate index by pooling the individual-level data from all trials except the non-naive Sanofi trials.
-The estimated receiver operating characteristic (ROC) curves for predicting \texttt{infection\_80d} with the estimated surrogate indices are shown in Figures \ref{fig:roc-pseudoneutid50-naive-only}--\ref{fig:roc-bindspike-naive-only}, stratified by trial.
-The ROC curves for trials whose data were not used for estimating the surrogate index (Sanofi 1 (non-naive) and Sanofi 2 (non-naive)) can be viewed as an external validation of the predictive performance of the estimated surrogate index.
-Note that the ROC curves are based on the subjects with an observed \texttt{infection\_80d} and \texttt{marker}, weighted by the product of the IPCWs and the case-cohort weights.
+We have estimated the surrogate index by pooling the individual-participant data from all trials except the non-naive Sanofi trials.
+Receiver operating characteristic (ROC) curves for predicting \texttt{infection\_80d} using the estimated surrogate indices are shown in Figures \ref{fig:roc-pseudoneutid50-naive-only}--\ref{fig:roc-bindspike-naive-only}, stratified by trial.
+The ROC curves for trials whose data were not used for estimating the surrogate index (Sanofi 1 (non-naive) and Sanofi 2 (non-naive)) serve as an external validation of predictive performance.
+These ROC curves are based on subjects with observed \texttt{infection\_80d} and \texttt{marker}, weighted by the product of the IPCWs and the case-cohort weights.